RSGInc/NetworkWrangler/Local Machine Instructions.md

 To test this, open Anaconda Prompt or Anaconda Powershell and type `runtpp`.
 There should be an error that says "Error in Arg 1: (null)".

 # Setting Up Network Wrangler

+This largely follows [the Network Wrangler Documentation](https://github.com/BayAreaMetro/modeling-website/wiki/Network-Building-with-NetworkWrangler#step-4-build-a-network-with-your-project) but is distilled down to something a little more concise.

 1. Download the [Anaconda environment](https://github.com/RSGInc/NetworkWrangler/blob/transit_2050/environment_nw.yml) to a location on your hard drive.
 2. Created the local Anaconda environment.
 Open Anaconda Prompt or Anaconda Powershell (either will work, hereinafter referred to as Anaconda Prompt) and type:
     `cd path\you\downloaded\the\above\file\to`